Timothy Boucher (@tmboucher) is senior geographer at The Nature Conservancy and a long-time birder. Follow him on Twitter.

 A novice birder spots a bird in the backyard and would like to identify it.
 First, following Boucher’s Rules of Beginner Birding, narrow it down — big, small, hawk, warbler, woodpecker, whatever — you need to know a little to get started.

-So for a true novice trying to find a bird, I think Audubon and National Geographic lead the pack, with iBird and Sibley following closely behind and Peterson bringing up the rear.
+So for a true novice trying to find a bird, I think Merlin and Audubon, followed closely by National Geographic lead the pack, with iBird and Sibley, with BirdsEye and Peterson bringing up the rear.

 Confirming the Bird

 Next, assuming you think you might know what the bird is, how quickly can you find it to confirm?
 And what type of images are they, how many and (lastly, and the most subjective) how’s the quality?

 Let’s graduate from the catbird to something more challenging — a Wood Thrush.
 It can be confused with a few other similar thrush species and has a song that can be similar to others too (that is the toughest test).
 And remember — in all of this testing, time is of the essence.
 The quicker you can get to a bird, the better!

 Note: Playing no favorites, I review each app in alphabetical order.
 Also, the apps do get updated every so often (once or twice a year), but mostly with new images and bug fixes — new feature updates are much rarer.

 Audubon starts up quickly and has a nifty little search box as the top of the screen.
 Typing in “wood t” quickly gave me Wood Thrush, and one tap took me to the bird (took about 3 seconds).
 Nice!
 I could also browse by family to get there (3 taps and some scrolling) — but quite a bit more slowly.